bao-project/bao-docs/source/development/contributing.rst

 * ``ci``: changes to the CI configuration files and scripts [#]_
 * ``style``: changes that do not affect the meaning of the code (formatting, typos, naming, etc.)
+* ``update``: changes that brings a feature, setup, or configuration up to date by adding new or updated information (e.g., updating a version, adding a new item to a list, updating CODEOWNERS, bumping the CI repo)

 .. [#] Cannot be used in the `bao-docs <https://github.com/bao-project/bao-docs>`_ repo.
 .. [#] Cannot be used in the `bao-ci <https://github.com/bao-project/bao-ci>`_  repo.